LLYS-Phys/VS-Code-Snippets/README.md

   1. Elixir (elixir.json)
   2. Phoenix LiveView HEEx (phoenix-heex.json)

-* You can add these snippets by:
+You can add these snippets in VS Code by:
     1. Ctrl+Shift+P
     2. Write "snippets" and select "Snippets: Configure User Snippets"
     3. Select/create the appropriate file and update its contents